 Re-orienting the process

-In January 2022, we organised two drop-in sessions to discuss new organisational options, we met with trusted experts and had a series of one-to-ones with each participant to discuss what their expectations were, what worked well and what they would like
+In January 2022, we organised two drop-in sessions to discuss new organisational options, we met with trusted experts and had a series of one-to-ones with each participant to discuss what their expectations were, what worked well and what they would like to see change.

 Following the consultations, we planned online peer-learning sessions as well as working group sessions with the aim of both creating a more nurturing environment and building our knowledge about anti-colonial theory and practices.
 We also began to plan for an in-person plenary to take place at the end of June 2022.